andybalham/agb-cdk-state-machine-builder/readme.md

 ## Lambda Invoke

 The `lambdaInvoke` method provides a way of adding states that invoke a Lambda function as a task.
 As well as providing a little syntactic sugar, default `props` can be passed in to the `build` method.
 In the following example, default values for `retryOnServiceExceptions` and `payloadResponseOnly` are specified via the `build` method, but the `LambdaInvoke2` overrides the value for `retryOnServiceExceptions`.
-The additional `parameters` property also allows a simplified way of specifying a `payload` from an object.
+The example also shows how the `parameters` property provides a simplified way of defining an object `payload` and how the retry properties are specified.

 ```TypeScript
 new sfn.StateMachine(stack, 'LambdaInvokeExample', {